 Example sentences

-Example sentences extracted using the GDEX method are validated and edited by the editors in an easy to use interface.
+Example sentences extracted from the corpus using the GDEX method are validated and edited by the editors in an easy-to-use interface.
 Editors mark the examples as good or bad or edit the example.
-For example, they change a question to an affirmative sentence or remove wording which does contribute to understanding the usage.
+For example, they change a question to an affirmative sentence or remove wording which does not contribute to understanding the usage.

 Image on the right: Interface for editing example sentences.
 The sentences are grouped by word senses identified in the previous step.
 The editors may also be required to pick one best example or to only mark a specified number of examples as good.
 The interface will then contain the corresponding controls and will check the conditions are met.